fabinahian/distributed-ml-stanford-cars/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is a open-source project developed as a coursework for CSE707 Distributed Computing Systems, MSCCSE, Brac University.

 ## 🤝 Contributing